Skip to content

 Relocation to Austria

-• At the registration service in your place of residence, usually the town hall (Rathaus) or the city’s municipal administration (Gemeindeamt).
+• At the registration office in your new place of residence, usually the town hall (Rathaus) or the city’s municipal administration (Gemeindeamt).

-You have to do the registration of residence in person and you can register or de-register at any Residence Registration Service Centre (Meldeservicestelle) in Vienna.
-You can also have a trusted person file the application on your behalf.
-But in this case the trusted person needs your original passport or ID-card.
+You have to register your address in person and you can register or de-register at any Registration Service Centre (Meldeservicestelle) in Vienna.
+You can also nominate a representative to file the application on your behalf, however they will need to present your original passport or ID-card.

 You’ll need to bring the following documents:

-• evidence of your new address, such as a rental or purchase contract or simply a signature from the landlord on a form.
-If you are living rent-free with friends or relatives, a signed confirmation (Mietrechtsvereinbarung) to that end is required.
+• evidence of your new address, such as a rental or purchase agreement or simply a signature from the landlord on a form.
+If you are living rent-free with friends or relatives, a signed confirmation (MietrechtsvereinbarungMietrechtsvereinbarung ()) of this is required.

 Back to main navigation